Aldon Smith: 2015 season

 On September 11, 2015, Smith signed a one-year contract with the Oakland Raiders.

-Smith made his Raiders debut in the season-opening loss to the Cincinnati Bengals and recorded two tackles.
-Two weeks later against the Cleveland Browns, Smith got his first start of the year and finished the 27–20 road victory with two solo tackles and two pass deflections.
-In the next game against the Chicago Bears, he recorded a season-high six tackles and his first sack of the year as the Raiders narrowly lost on the road by a score of 22–20.
-Smith played his last game of the season in Week 10 against the Minnesota Vikings and finished the 30–14 loss with three tackles and a sack.
-Two days later, the NFL issued Smith a one-year suspension due to a hit-and-run incident that occurred on August 6, 2015.
+Smith made his Raiders debut during the season-opening 33–13 loss to the Cincinnati Bengals and recorded two tackles.
+Two weeks later against the Cleveland Browns, Smith got his first start of the year and finished the 27–20 road victory with two tackles and two pass deflections.
+In the next game against the Chicago Bears, he recorded a season-high six tackles, a pass deflection, and his first sack of the year during the narrow 22–20 road loss.

+During Week 5 against the Denver Broncos, Smith recorded four tackles and 0.5 sacks in the 16–10 loss.
+During a Week 9 38–35 road loss to the Steelers, he had three tackles and a sack, which resulted in a foot injury to Ben Roethlisberger.
+In the next game against the Minnesota Vikings, Smith recorded three tackles and a sack during the 30–14 loss in what would prove to be his final game as a Raider.

-Smith finished his first season with the Raiders with a total of 28 tackles and 3.5 sacks in nine games and seven starts.
+On November 17, 2015, the NFL issued Smith a one-year suspension due to a hit-and-run incident that occurred on August 6, 2015.
+He finished his first season with the Raiders with 28 tackles, 3.5 sacks, and three pass deflections in nine games and seven starts.

 2016 and 2017 seasons

-On April 4, 2016, Smith re-signed with the Raiders.
-On October 27, 2016, he applied for reinstatement.
+On April 4, 2016, Smith re-signed with the Raiders on a two-year, $11 million contract.
+On October 27, he applied for reinstatement.
 However, no reinstatement occurred, resulting in Smith sitting out the entire 2016 and 2017 NFL seasons.

 Following an alleged domestic violence incident, the Raiders released Smith on March 5, 2018.